Type text, add images, blackout confidential details, add comments, highlights and more.

 Get your paperwork completed.
 Send the sample to other individuals via email, create a link for faster document sharing, export the sample to the cloud, or save it on your device in the current version or with Audit Trail added.

-When should you get a Good Faith Estimate?
+What is in a Good Faith Estimate?

-What was the purpose of the Good Faith Estimate?
+What replaced the Good Faith Estimate?

 good faith estimate template

-A Good Faith Estimate, also called a GFE, is a form that a lender must give you when you apply for a reverse mortgage.
-The GFE lists basic information about the terms of the mortgage loan offer.
+What is a Good Faith Estimate (GFE)?
+A Good Faith Estimate, also called a GFE, is a document that a lender must provide when you apply for a reverse mortgage.
+The GFE lists basic information about the terms of the loan offer.
+The GFE includes the estimated costs for the reverse mortgage.

-How accurate is a Good Faith Estimate?
+What is a Good Faith Estimate in real estate?

 good faith estimate example